Comparing Dry Eye Prescription Drops

 When MGD causes rapid evaporation:

-- Miebo — the only drop that directly targets the lipid layer; does not sting on instillation; particularly suited for evaporative dry eye
+- Miebo - specifically targets tear evaporation and the lipid layer; does not usually sting on instillation; particularly suited for evaporative dry eye

 - Combine with warm compresses and lid hygiene for comprehensive MGD management